Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: Zero-bias Conductance

+We quantify the calculated zero-bias conductance in tunneling spectra as a function of temperature in Fig.~\ref{fig7}.
+The fact that two different groups \cite{Park2025,Kim2022} have arrived at quite similar plots suggests that this may be an intrinsic phenomenon.
+What is important here is that the zero bias conductance, in principle, contains information about the excitation spectrum of the superconductor.
+Moreover, there should be some distinction between the U and V shaped cases which will be important to assess in future, although the focus of the experiments thus far has been in the V-shaped regime.

-{\it Experimental Tests: Zero-bias Conductance.} These observations lead to a very simple self consistency test of the theory.
-We consider a plot of the zero bias conductance as a function of temperature as compared with the temperature dependence of order parameter $\Delta$.
-This is shown in Fig.~\ref{fig7} and is inspired by a related plot (see their Fig 3e) for the moir{\' e} materials in Ref.~\cite{Park2025}.
-One can speculate that here the V-shaped tunneling spectra may be qualitatively different from the classic $d$-wave behavior in the cuprates~\cite{Pushp2009} where a plot $dI/dV \propto V$ vanishes exactly at zero bias.
+We present a plot of the zero bias conductance in this regime, as a function of temperature which is compared with the temperature dependence of order parameter $\Delta$.
+The plot in Fig.~\ref{fig7} is inspired by a related plot (see their Fig 3e) for the moir{\' e} materials in Ref.~\cite{Park2025}.
+In the Methods section we discuss the U-shaped counterpart.

+One can speculate that here the V-shaped tunneling spectra may be qualitatively different from the classic $d$-wave behavior in the cuprates~\cite{Pushp2009} where a plot $dI/dV \propto V$ vanishes at zero bias.
 Throughout the cuprate family, however, there are some indications of a finite zero bias conductance but these are generally understood~\cite{Reber2013} as associated with a Dynes lifetime parameter in the tunneling density of states.
-What is different about the moir{\'e} systems, is that the finite zero-bias conductance appears order-parameter controlled, not merely lifetime-broadened.
-This suggests a superconducting state whose excitation spectrum remains partially gapless due to intrinsic features of the paired state itself, as illustrated in Fig.~\ref{fig7}.
-Here this reflects the presence of an (albeit tiny) Bogoliubov Fermi surface.
+We argue that what is different about the moir{\'e} systems is that the finite zero-bias conductance appears order-parameter controlled, not merely lifetime-broadened.
+This suggests a superconducting state whose excitation spectrum remains partially gapless due to intrinsic features of the paired state itself.
+Given the consistency across a few fillings~\footnote{Private Communications with Hyunjin Kim} and across groups~\cite{Park2025,Kim2022}, we thus attribute the finite zero-bias conductance to an intrinsic Bogoliubov Fermi surface rather than to extrinsic, random Dynes-like broadening.